yangyunshi/ICS435-CORAL-BLEACHING-PROJECT/README.md

    - ROC curves for each model will be plotted to visualize performance.

 6. **Make Predictions**:
-   - After the models are trained, you can use them to make predictions on new data by following the provided instructions in the notebook.
+   - After the models are trained, you can use them to make predictions on new data

 ---